fbpx

 Be honest with yourself: Be honest with yourself about what you want and need in a relationship.
 Think about those things you have never spoken up about in relationships but you liked or didn’t like, even non-romantic relationships.
 This can help you identify potential deal breakers and set clear boundaries.

 It’s important to remember that your deal breakers may change over time, as you grow and evolve as a person.
-When you’re younger appearance may be a serious criteria of selection but as you get older, character and values begin to take precedence.
+When you’re younger appearance may be a serious criterion of selection but as you get older, character and values begin to take precedence.
 It’s important to regularly reflect on your needs, values, and priorities.
 Also on personal weaknesses and adjust your deal breakers accordingly.
 Determining and knowing what you will not tolerate in advance is a good way to fortify yourself before getting into a relationship.
 When I was younger and abstinence was all the rage, they used to say, “You don’t decide not to have sex while in the back seat of the car.”
 You have to decide in advance. once you’re in the backseat of the car it may be too late.
 Figure out your deal breakers early and enforce them.

 Check out